-Almost 20 years of growth, experience & accomplishments
+Over 20 years of Growth, Experience & Achievement

 One day Ginsberg’s son came home excited from celebrating Earth Day in elementary school.
 The students were invited to become “environmental detectives” to identify impact areas related to water and energy waste.
 “It was very empowering for him to see that even young students can make a change, and collectively, make a big difference.”
 Ginsberg realized then that environmental education should be weaved into the school curriculum throughout the year, starting in the formative years of kindergarten.

-“Young children are innately systems thinkers.
-They see the world as an integrated whole.
-Traditional education trains them to become linear thinkers, working against their natural inclination,” Ginsberg said.
-“Given the toll our rapidly growing demands for food, freshwater, timber, fiber and fuel have taken on climate change and our ecosystems, if our children are to envision a sustainable future, we must make human/environmental interdependence and values/ethics a central part of teaching in all core disciplines.”
+“Given the toll of our rapidly growing demands for food, fresh water, timber, fiber and fuel have taken on climate change and our ecosystems, if our children are to envision a sustainabile future, we must make human/environmental interperendence and values/eithics a central part of teaching in all core discriptlines.”Katie Ginsberg

 CELF prides itself in meeting educators where they are on their journey toward sustainability.
 The history of our programming reflects an understanding of teachers’ needs, as well as sensitivity and relevance to their students’ lives.
 CELF continues to innovate programs year-after-year.
 Recent additions to our portfolio include a membership program and the Green Careers speaker series, as well as a multitude of custom curricular resource projects tailored to the needs of specific partners.